splunk/rba/searches/risk_guide_searches.md

 # Tuning
 ## Remove Results with a Lookup
-Once you have a lookup built out, it’s pretty easy to insert it into a search like this:
+Once you have a lookup built out, insert it into a search like this:
 ```
 index=proxy http_method="POST"
  NOT [| inputlookup RR_Proxy_Allowlist.csv